Table of Contents

 The Financial Stability Board (FSB) is a multilateral organization with representatives from different countries.
 Aside from monitoring the global financial system, this organization recommends changes and improvements.
 Among these recommendations is GLEIF.

 The FSB promotes the implementation of policies and strong regulatory standards across different sectors and jurisdictions.
 FSB seeks to strengthen and increase the stability of international financial markets.
-As a result, the body comes up with other policies that are then implemented by each nationality.
+As a result, each nationality implements other policies formulated by the body.
 FSB doesn’t implement all policies or handle compliance enforcement in different countries.
 Still, it greatly influences the executives representing each nationality in the FSB body to achieve the goal.

 After the G20 London summit in 2009, the FSB was established.
 It comprises all G20 major economies, the European Commission, and all former members of the Financial Stability Forum (this is the body that preceded the FSB).
 Check out the official about page of the Financial Stability Board for a holistic view of FSB.